thingsboard/thingsboard.github.io/docs/user-guide/integrations/aws-kinesis.md

 First, we need to create Uplink Data converter that will be used for converting messages received from the AWS Kinesis.
 The converter should transform incoming payload into the required message format.
 Message must contains **deviceName** and **deviceType**.
 Those fields are used for submitting data to the correct device.
 If a device was not found then new device will be created.
-Here is how demo payload will look like:
+Here is how demo payload from the AWS Kinesis will look like:
 {% highlight json %}
 {
     "devName": "kitchen_thermostat",